 Business analysts, data scientists, or also marketing teams become autonomous in data exploration.
 As for CDOs and data stewards, they are finally equipped to build data governance, evangelizing a data-driven culture within their organizations.

 What are the purposes of a Data Catalog?

 A data catalog allows you to acquire a business view of data stored in data systems.
 It centralizes and unifies information collected so that they can be shared with IT teams and business functions and then connected to the enterprise’s tools.
 This unified view of data allows you to:

 Build Agile Data Governance

 A data catalog enables you to map and visualize the data of the enterprise’s IS.
 Data users finally will know where they can find their data, who uses them, with what goal in mind, and how they are being used.

 A data catalog enables you to create a technical and business metadata directory.
 This connected documentation stocks this information for the goal of facilitating the search and the discovery of always up-to-date data.

 A data catalog becomes the reference data tool for all employees.
 Its web interface does not require technical expertise to discover and understand the data.
 It also allows you to collaborate with your peers.

 Thanks to the creation of predictive models on cataloged data, productivity is increased and innovation through data is becoming more and more accessible.

-The key features of a data catalog?
+What are the key features of a Data Catalog?